• Safety Laws in Nebraska

 All motorcycle and moped drivers and passengers must wear helmets which meet the United States Department of Transportation's Federal Motor Vehicle Safety Standard No. 218.
 The Highway Safety Division provides an online list of approved motorcycle helmets according to make, model, and style.

-For more information about motorcycle laws, including helmets, check out Nebraska's Motorcycle/Moped and DMV.org on How To Buy the Right Helmet.
+For more information about motorcycle laws, including helmets, check out Nebraska's Motorcycle/Moped page and our guide, How To Buy the Right Helmet.

 Reporting Unsafe/Drunk Drivers